Nomi-CEu/Nomi-CEu/overrides/README.md

 Users can use any of the below methods to repalace configs:
 - Manual:
-    - drag the files inside `\config-overrides\expert` into the main `config` folder, as shown in image:
+    - Drag the files inside `\config-overrides\expert` into the main `config` folder, as shown in image:

 ![image](https://user-images.githubusercontent.com/61507029/168111281-65006a94-4b4d-4255-aca1-1f5039eec705.png)
     - Following this